HORIBAEzSpecSDK/.github/profile/README.md

 - ICL.exe installed as part of the `Horiba SDK`, licensed and activated.
 The Horiba SDK can be purchased by contacting the [Horiba Support](https://www.horiba.com/int/scientific/contact/) and sending a message to the `Scientific` business segment, specifying `no division` and selecting the `sales` department
 - The USB drives for Horiba instruments must be configured correctly: To make sure that the USB devices do not get disconnected, uncheck the following boxes in the properties
   ![generic usb hub properties](docs/source/images/generic_usb_hub_properties.png)
+- There are further prerequesits detailed for each programming language like dependencies etc ...

 ###